af83/ucengine-docs/filesharing/widget_filesharing.md

 # File sharing widget

-Upload file in current meeting, list uploaded files and allow user to share one of this files.
+The file sharing widget allow you to synchronize the viewing of a document with other participants of the meeting.

 ## Options

 * ucemeeting: current meeting
 * title: custom title

 ## Methods